jmartinezgdev/quicargo-trucks-system/README.md

 ## Usage Examples

 The following examples use a base URL of `http://localhost:3000/api/v1`, which is the default development server for The App.

+You can use the postman collection Quicargo Api Postman Collection.postman_collection.json

 **Trucks:**